developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-3/download/index.md

 **Related Guide**:

-* The [Enterprise Keyboard Manager](../../../../mx/enterprisekeyboardmgr) guide covers remote configuration with EMDK, StageNow or a compatible MDM system.
+* The [Enterprise Keyboard Manager](../../../../mx/enterprisekeyboardmgr) guide covers remote configuration with StageNow or a compatible MDM system.